Searching ...

 Diversity is the name of the game regarding Maryland’s economy.
 Maryland has federal stability from its shared borders with the District of Columbia.
 It also has a growing private sector that adds to the job opportunities.

 Maryland’s job prospects for non-governmental work include sectors like biotechnology (Bethesda is known as a mini-hub for this industry), healthcare, and cybersecurity.
-Slightly less than one-third of its workforce have professional and technical careers.
+There are the top three industries driving the Maryland economy.
+The state is a leader in research, particularly in the life sciences.
+Slightly less than one-third of its employment opportunities lie in professional and technical careers, including finance and insurance.
 This is the second-most of any state.
-Its ports make it a leader in trade and logistics.
+Its ports also make it a leader in trade and logistics.

-Of course, there is a bevy of governmental careers.
+Of course, there is a bevy of governmental careers being right next to the nation’s capital.
 Defense and aerospace are just part of the landscape.
 Roles are also waiting in Social Security, the US Census Bureau, the National Institute of Health, and more.
-All these government jobs offer stability.
-They also offer good chances for career growth and innovation.
+All these government jobs offer stability and good chances for career growth and innovation.

 Education for Every Stage of Life